ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 ![settings](../../de/admin/media/ADMIN_Objekte_numbers03.png)

 1.)
 If you click on the pencil icon, a window opens with the properties of this object.
-It is the same window that appeared above when you created a new object.
+It is the same window that already appeared above when creating a new object.
 Properties of the object can be changed here.
 This function should be used with extreme caution and only if you know exactly what you are doing with it.

 2.)
 Clicking the trash can icon deletes this object and all objects below it in the hierarchy as well.
 For security reasons, a window appears in which the deletion must be confirmed again.

 3.)
 The wrench icon only appears if at least one history instance is installed (history, InfluxDB or SQL).
 The data point for logging the historical data can be configured here.
 Further information can be found in the description of the history adapter.

 Using the wrench in the title bar, this action can be carried out simultaneously for all data points that meet the current filter criteria.
-It is therefore necessary to check carefully whether the filter criteria on this page are selected so that only the desired data points are included.
+It is therefore necessary to check carefully whether the filter criteria on this page are selected in such a way that only the desired data points are included.

-The pulldown menu for filtering this column relates to data points with logged data.
+The pull-down menu for filtering this column relates to data points with logged data.
-Here with, without and all as well as the installed history instances are available.
+Here, with, without and all as well as the installed history instances are available.